-A cold press can help relieve joint pain, swelling and inflammation.
+A cold press can help relieve joint pain, swelling and inflammation.9

 You can do this by wrapping a gel ice pack, or a good old bag of frozen veg out of the freezer, in a towel and apply it to painful joints.

-While it may not be a medically advised method, massage may help manage your joint pain and any discomfort you are experiencing.
+While it may not be a medically advised method, massage may help manage your joint pain and any discomfort you are experiencing.10

-It is thought that massage is unlikely to pose any real danger to your injury, but at worst it will provide the benefit of reducing stress and improving your wellbeing.6
+It is thought that massage is unlikely to pose any real danger to your injury, but at worst it will provide the benefit of reducing stress and improving your wellbeing.

-Vitamin C helps produce collagen, one of the main elements of your joints.
-It also helps clear your body of free radicals, which can be harmful to your joints.
+Ever thought about the importance of vitamins for joint health?
+Well, vitamin C helps produce collagen, one of the main elements of your joints.
+It also helps to reduce the number of free radicals in your body, which can be harmful to your joints.11,12

-One well-known study into vitamin C and its links with arthritis found that people whose diets included high amounts of vitamin C had a much lower risk of arthritis progressing further.7
+One well-known study into vitamin C and its links with arthritis found that people whose diets included high amounts of vitamin C had a much lower risk of arthritis progressing further.13

-Omega-3 fatty acids are a great way to avoid inflammation and help your joints.
+Omega-3 fatty acids are a great way to help reduce inflammation and support your joints.14

-Coldwater fish such as salmon and tuna are excellent dietary sources, however, you may need more omega-3 in your body than you can consume from eating fish.8
+Coldwater fish such as salmon and tuna are excellent dietary sources, however, you may need more omega-3 in your body than you can consume from eating fish.

 If you don’t get enough calcium in your diet, you may be more likely to have problems with joint pain – particularly if you’re older.

-Dairy is the most famous source of calcium, but it’s also found in such veggies as
+Dairy is the most famous source of calcium, but it’s also found in some veggies, such as:15